Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Design

 The detector is instrumented with 36 10-inch Hamamatsu R16367 photomultiplier tubes (PMTs), which were specifically selected for their compatibility with WbLS.
 These PMTs are submerged directly in the detector liquid.
 The arrangement of the PMTs is designed to optimize light collection and event reconstruction: \begin{itemize} \item Bottom PMTs: Twelve PMTs are arranged in a spiral pattern on the detector floor (Fig. \ref{fig:pmt_location}).
 This configuration allows for a detailed mapping of light collection efficiency at various radial distances from the center, which is expected to improve the accuracy of event reconstruction. \item Side (wall) PMTs: Twenty-four PMTs are mounted in four rows along the cylindrical wall of the tank (Fig. \ref{fig:pmt_location}). \end{itemize}

 This geometric arrangement is crucial for distinguishing between Cherenkov and scintillation light.
 For vertically traveling cosmic muons, the Cherenkov light is primarily contained within a cone that illuminates the bottom PMTs and the lower two rows of side PMTs (the "in-ring" region).
 The upper two rows of side PMTs (the "out-ring" region) are largely outside this cone and therefore detect mostly isotropic scintillation light.
 The difference in the light detected between these two regions provides a method for measuring the scintillation light yield of the WbLS.
-This PMT geometry provides a photocathode coverage of 7.3\% on the bottom and 7.9\% on the side.
+This PMT geometry provides a photocathode coverage of 7.3\% on the bottom and 7.9\% on the side for an isotropic source at the center of the detector.
+In addition, two layers of plastic scintillator paddles are installed above and below the tank to tag crossing muons.
+Each layer consists of four paddles, each measuring $20~\mathrm{cm} \times 90~\mathrm{cm}$.
+Together, the four paddles provide an active coverage of $80~\mathrm{cm} \times 90~\mathrm{cm}$ at both the top and bottom of the tank.

 The detector utilizes a dual trigger system to capture a wide range of physics events.
 Events can be triggered by: \begin{itemize} \item Cosmic muons passing through a set of plastic scintillator paddles located on top of the detector. \item A radioactive source tagging PMT for calibration purposes. \end{itemize} This dual-trigger approach allows for the study of both external events (cosmic muons) and internal calibration sources.
 The data acquisition (DAQ) system (details in Sec. \ref{sec:daq}) is designed to handle the signals from all 36 PMTs, digitizing them for offline analysis.